python/devguide/index.rst

 Contributing
 ------------

-This list is in an overall suggested order for people wanting to contribute to the Python programming language and/or the CPython interpreter.
-People should follow the top-level bullet points in order, while sub-level bullet points can be done in any order.
+People who wish to contribute to Python **must** read the following documents in their top-level order (sub-level documents can be read in any order).
+You can stop where you feel comfortable and being contributing without reading and understanding all of these documents, but please do not skip around within the documentation.

 * :ref:`setup`
 * Coding style guides